Sunday, February 27, 2022

 Georgia Independent School Association (GISA) is an association of private, independent, and parochial K-12 schools in Georgia.
-We are pleased to announce the GISA Virtual Job Fair – an engaging virtual experience where job-seeking Candidates will meet with GISA Member School Representatives, all in one place – ONLINE.
+We are pleased to announce the 2022 GISA Job Fair – an engaging in-person experience where job-seeking Candidates will meet with GISA Member School Representatives, all in one place – on one day.

-Candidates will have the opportunity to share resumes, ask questions, and make their best first impression on a virtual live platform.
-GISA School representatives will provide valuable information and a “look” inside their school campuses.
+Candidates will have the opportunity to share resumes, ask questions, and make their best first impression.
+GISA School representatives will provide valuable information about their school and the position(s) they are seeking to fill.
 All schools are equal opportunity employers.

 To be eligible to teach in an independent school in Georgia, you must have at least a BA or BS from an accredited college or university.
 Strong academic backgrounds are often preferred, as well as Georgia Certification.
 Previous teaching, life experiences, and willingness to participate in many aspects of the school’s program are also significant.